Give your chops and upgrade and land the gig.

 3. Make Bold Choices

 Every cat has an irritating habit: sleeping on your “good” sweater, knocking over water glasses, storming the bathroom door right as you attempt close it.
 No matter how annoying these habits are, they are also the most endearing.
-Sure, in the moment you won’t really understand why your cat always meows at the TV or how he even got in the crawl space between your walls.
-Chances are, though, that these quirky habits are the first thing you’ll brag about your cat on your next first date.
+Sure, in the moment you won’t really understand why your cat always meows at the TV or how he even got in the crawl space.
+Chances are, though, these quirky habits are the first thing you’ll brag about your next first date.

 4. Remember You Have 9 Lives

 I know.
-You left everything you knew to come to Chicago/Los Angeles, make a house team/make a commercial, land a resident stage revue/How I Met Your Mother spin-off… and then off to SNL!
+You left everything you knew to come to Chicago/Los Angeles, make a house team/make a commercial, land a resident stage revue/]Big Bang Theory spin-off… and then off to SNL!

 You know what?
-Dream big – go for it!
-Just keep in mind that success is a process and failure is an extremely important part of that process.
-You will have bad shows – you will perform for just the bartender; you will sweat in silence trying to generate some clever wise-crack; you will utter twenty curse words in a row to try and bring the energy up.
+Dream big!
+Just keep in mind that success is a process, and failure is an extremely important part of that process.
+You will have bad shows.
+You will perform for just the bartender.
+You will sweat in silence trying to generate some clever wise-crack.
+You will utter twenty curse words in a row to try and bring the energy up.
 That is how you learn.
 Whether you kill or die on stage, there’s still another gig, so stop putting so much pressure on yourself.